jekyll/github-metadata/docs/authentication.md

 ### 1. `JEKYLL_GITHUB_TOKEN`

 These tokens are easy to use and delete so if you move around from machine-to-machine, we'd recommend this route.
-Set `JEKYLL_GITHUB_TOKEN` to your access token (with `public_repo` scope) when you run `jekyll`, like this:
+Set `JEKYLL_GITHUB_TOKEN` to your access token (with `public_repo` scope for public repositories or `repo` scope for private repositories) when you run `jekyll`, like this:

 ```bash
 $ JEKYLL_GITHUB_TOKEN=123abc [bundle exec] jekyll serve